aschleich/GeoGEDI/README.md

 ```

 The last part (printf and zipnote) is required in order to set the right filename within the zip file, since it is unknown ("-") because data is piped from stdin.
-Avoid using parallel while writing directly to a network storage, simply download to a fast storage and move it later.

 #### Usage